jspawar80/test-docker/readme1.md

 ## Preriqisites  ( This document refered for ubuntu linux only )

-This Github Action pipeline setups and deploys the NodeJs app with PM2 and also setups the nginx configuration for the given domain.
+This Github Action pipeline setups and deploys the NodeJs app with Docker.

 * Install NodeJs, NPM, Docker, Docker-compose, Nginx
 * Make sure you point the IP to correct domain/subdomain